csuned/SPE_NeRF/README.md

-# SPE_NeRF
+# [Submission] Learning High-Frequency Functions Made Easy with Sinusoidal Positional Encoding

-Official Implementation of SPE with Few-View NeRF
+Official Implementation of SPE with NeRF (In Progress)